 - Programs and resources to enhance the health of clergy and congregations.

-- Continuing education for mental health professionals and clergy.
+- Continuing education for behavioral health professionals and clergy.

 Currently, our licensed and credentialed therapists provide over 15,000 hours of counseling and consultation annually.
 Our partnerships with local congregations enable us to provide services through more than 20 convenient branch-offices in 5 counties (Allegheny, Westmoreland, Armstrong, Lawrence, and Fayette).
 The therapy staff consists of licensed psychologists, social workers, professional counselors, marriage and family therapists and certified spiritual directors.